Preparing for your hospital visit

 Planning ahead and knowing what to expect during your stay at Zuid-Afrikaans Hospital can help to ease your fears and provide a sense of control over your care.

 Information needed for your medical aid

-Most medical aid companies require that you notify them about a hospital stay before you are admitted.
+Most medical aid companies require that you notify them about hospitalisation prior to admission.

 Your medical aid will require the following information from you